 Website vs web presence

 Your website presence is the one place where your consumers can come to learn information about you and connect with you.
-This includes your website and your blog.
+This includes your website design and your blog.

 Your web presence is the collection of all of the places online where consumers are able to research information about your brand and engage with you.
 These include social media profiles, review sites, directory listings, microsites, and anywhere else online where your brand is mentioned or profiled.